zhtgeneral/BuyWise/README.md

 | Machine learning-based recommendation system for tech products              | COMPLETED       |
 | Bespoke login and verification system                    | CHANGED           |
 | Create attractive and intuitive chatting interface                 | COMPLETED            |

+As mentioned above, the scope of the email authentication and verification system was altered.